-Instead, ask yourself whether your child’s behavior is that bad.
-Weigh the pros and cons of telling her “no” before you do.
-You might find that what you’re telling her not to do isn’t so bad after all.
+Instead, ask yourself whether your baby’s behavior is that bad.
+Weigh the pros and cons of telling him “no” before you do.
+You might find that what you’re telling him not to do isn’t so bad after all.

 For instance, one of my twins stood on a toy.
 When I saw his feet stepping on the toy, my first reaction was to say, “Don’t step on that.”

-But I held back and asked myself if it’s that bad.
-Yes, the toy wasn’t made for standing, but him standing on it wasn’t going to break it.
-It wasn’t dangerous, disrespectful or hurtful to others.
+But I held back and asked myself if it was that bad.
+Yes, the toy wasn’t made for standing, but standing on it wasn’t going to break it.
+It wasn’t dangerous, disrespectful, or hurtful to others.